 If you what to start a small food business from home to sell to the public then you need to register with your local council or state authority.

 Once you have done this, your local office will come to your home and inspect your property and the systems you have in place.
 For example how you store, handle and transport your products.

 If in the UK the officer will then award you a star rating between 1-5 based on their inspection.
 Having a HACCP plan is very important to get a good rating which I will cover in the next section.

 If in the US check with your local state department in charge of food production, as food laws will often differ from state to state.

 7. Relevant documents

-Aside from registering as a food business there are also some other legal requirements to sell food from home to the public.
-The following documents helps to keep your operation moving smoothly and protects both you and the public from any risks of hazards.
+Aside from registering as a food business, there are also some other legal requirements to sell food from home to the public.
+The following documents help to keep your operation moving smoothly and protects both you and the public from any risks of hazards.

 HACCP Plan - Shows you have a system in place for how your food is transported, stored and cooked.
 Download a template here at the Food Standards Agency.